The Psychopath (1966 film)

-The Psychopath is a 1966 British horror film directed by Freddie Francis and written by Robert Bloch in Techniscope.
-It stars Patrick Wymark and Margaret Johnston and was an Amicus production.
+The Psychopath (also known as Schizo) is a 1966 British horror film directed by Freddie Francis and starring Patrick Wymark and Margaret Johnston.
+It was written by Robert Bloch and was an Amicus production.

 Plot

-Police inspector Holloway (Patrick Wymark) investigates a string of murders where the victims have dolls attached to their bodies.
-The trail soon leads to a disabled German woman named Mrs. Von Sturm (Margaret Johnston), who knows a set of dark secrets that may hold the key to the murders.
+Police inspector Holloway investigates a string of murders where the victims have dolls attached to their bodies.
+The trail soon leads to a disabled German woman named Mrs. Ilsa Von Sturm, who knows a set of dark secrets that may hold the key to the murders.

+It develops that Mrs. Von Sturm's late husband Hedwig was found guilty of war crimes and the family's multi-million dollar estate seized by the Allies.
+Four murder victims were a part of that Allied War crimes tribunal, and they may have illegally seized the industrial empire for themselves, which would give the Von Sturm family good reason for personal vengeance.

+The murderer's M.O., except for the leaving of the realistically carved dolls, differs with each killing.
+Inspector Holloway, who at times can seem like the only sane man in London, doggedly pursues the case to a successful conclusion...and salvages the romance of Louise Saville and her number one suspect fiancé, Donald Loftis, a medical student with the presumed technical knowledge to commit the murders.